Myo Gesture Armband with support for multiple devices

 4. Accelerometer Readout

 This is a visual display of the Myo Armband accelerometer readings.
-Use the Center Button to reset the red display dot to center.
+Use the Center Button to reset the red display dot to the center.

 5. Status Readout